netdata/netdata/CONTRIBUTING.md

 - https://thenewstack.io/getting-legit-with-git-and-github-your-first-pull-request/
 - https://github.com/firstcontributions/first-contributions#first-contributions

 However, it's not always that simple.
-Our [PR review process](@pr-review-process) and the several merges we do every day may cause your fork to get behind the Netdata master.
+Our [PR approval process](#pr-approval-process) and the several merges we do every day may cause your fork to get behind the Netdata master.
 If you worked on something that has changed in the meantime, you will be required to do a git rebase, to bring your fork to the correct state.
 A very easy to follow guide on how to do it without learning all the intricacies of GitHub can be found [here](https://medium.com/@ruthmpardee/git-fork-workflow-using-rebase-587a144be470)

 One thing you will need to do only for your first pull request in Netdata is to accept the CLA.
 Until you do, the automated check for the CLA acceptance will be showing as failed.